 |

-term, feeling that you have no more to do for them.
-Let your loving care and
+class term, feeling that you have no more to do for them.
+Let your loving care

-counsel support all their feeble footsteps, until your students tread firmly in
+and counsel support all their feeble footsteps, until your students tread

-the straight and narrow way.
-The superiority of spiritual power over sensuous
+firmly in the straight and narrow way.
+The superiority of spiritual power over

-is the central point of Christian Science.
-Remember that the letter and mental
+sensuous is the central point of Christian Science.
+Remember that the letter

-argument are only human auxiliaries to aid in bringing thought into accord with
+and mental argument are only human auxiliaries to aid in bringing thought into

 Weakness and guilt |

-and doubting trust in Truth are unsuitable conditions for healing the sick.
+faltering and doubting trust in Truth are unsuitable conditions for healing the

+sick.
 Such mental states indicate weakness instead of strength.
-Hence the necessity
+Hence the

-of being right yourself in order to teach this Science of healing.
-You must
+necessity of being right yourself in order to teach this Science of healing.

-utilize the moral might of Mind in order to walk over the waves of error and
+You must utilize the moral might of Mind in order to walk over the waves of

-support your claims by demonstration.
-If you are yourself lost in the belief
+error and support your claims by demonstration.
+If you are yourself lost in the

-and fear of disease or sin, and if, knowing the remedy, you fail to use the
+belief and fear of disease or sin, and if, knowing the remedy, you fail to use

-energies of Mind in your own behalf, you can exercise little or no power for
+the energies of Mind in your own behalf, you can exercise little or no power

 thou see clearly to cast out the mote out of thy brother's eye." |